Barlaston: Wedgwood

 Wedgwood moved their pottery manufacturing business from Etruria, Staffordshire to a large modern factory in a new village in the north of the parish.
-The factory was planned in 1936 and built in 1938-40 to the designs of Keith Murray who was also a designer of Wedgwood pottery.
+The factory was planned in 1936 and built in 1938–40 to the designs of Keith Murray who was also a designer of Wedgwood pottery.
 The factory has a tourist visitor centre containing the Wedgwood Museum, with its own car-parks and a bus station.

 Wedgwood railway station was opened for the factory in 1940 and is currently served by rail replacement bus (D&G Buses Service 14) on which all valid railway tickets and passes are accepted.

-Transport & local amenities
+Transport and local amenities

-Close by the village are: the A34 road; the River Trent; the Trent and Mersey Canal; a route of National Cycle Network; and the railway - which all pass west of the village.
+Close by the village are the A34 road, the River Trent, the Trent and Mersey Canal, a route of National Cycle Network, and the railway, which all pass west of it.

-Barlaston railway station, opened by the North Staffordshire Railway on 17 April 1848, is now on the Manchester branch of the West Coast Main Line - but inter-city trains do not stop and the local passenger service was taken over by rail replacement bus (First Potteries No 23) in 2014, on which all valid railway tickets and passes are accepted.
+Barlaston railway station, opened by the North Staffordshire Railway in 1848, is now on the Manchester branch of the West Coast Main Line, but inter-city trains do not stop and the local passenger service was taken over by rail replacement bus (First Potteries No 23) in 2014, on which all valid railway tickets and passes are accepted.
 The campaign for the local train service to be restored is continuing.